 Establishing an investment strategy for your SMSF is a key requirement under Australian superannuation law.
 While there are a number of sample investment strategies available online which can get you started, these documents are really just useful templates and will need to be tailored to match your fund’s particular circumstances and objectives.

-Here are our 4 steps to help you formulate your own SMSF investment strategy:
+Here are our four steps to help you formulate your own SMSF investment strategy:

 There is no point in having an investment strategy if it doesn’t reflect your investment objectives and those of any other members of your SMSF.

 These objectives should also be achievable.
 As much as we would all like to have an SMSF which aims to amass $1 billion in retirement funds, that sort of goal is probably unrealistic for all but a lucky few individuals.
 An example of an investment objective which you could consider might be “achieving a long-term rate of return which is X% above inflation”.

 Here are four factors you may wish to consider when formulating an investment strategy: